 CAPSTONE: THE PROBLEMChoose, define, and research a problem you want to tackle

 As you get started with your semester long Senior Design Capstone Project, we’ll start by brainstorming different problems.
 The problem you choose could take on a range of scopes.
 You could choose a very narrow problem that only impacts you individually, or a larger problem that impacts our entire classroom.
 You could look further and identify a problem that the Lathrop community faces, or possibly a problem that all of Fairbanks has to deal with.
 Whatever you choose, you’ll then need to clearly define the problem with a design brief including all the components we always need to include.

 Once we’ve fully defined the problem we need to start some research.
 Early on, you’ll do some basic research just to wrap your head around the problem.
 Once the problem is better understood, your next job will be to take the key element of the project and develop it into a full research project, and the next part of our description focuses on that.
-As you continue with the prototyping step though, you’ll take some time and build a very basic “proof of concept” prototype.
+If time permits (and it likely won’t), you might take some time and build a very basic “proof of concept” prototype.
 This initial prototype likely won’t do what you want it to do, but it should at least demonstrate the principle and get us thinking about what it will take to make things work fully be the end of the semester.

 GRADING & PROCESS